Hazrat Babajan: Travels and pilgrimages

-After a second stay in Rawalpindi with her earlier Hindu master, Babajan embarked on several long journeys through the Middle Eastern countries Syria, Lebanon, and Iraq.
-"It is said that she traveled to Mecca disguised as a man [apparently to avoid detection] by way of Afghanistan, Iran, Turkey and doubling back into Arabia."
-At the Kaaba, she offered salat (prayers) five times a day, always sitting at one selected spot.
-While in Mecca, Babajan often gathered food for the poor and personally nursed pilgrims who had fallen ill.
+After a second stay in Rawalpindi with her earlier Hindu master, Babajan embarked on several long journeys through various Middle Eastern countries Syria, Lebanon, and Iraq, and: "It is said that she traveled to Mecca disguised as a man [apparently to avoid detection] by way of Afghanistan, Iran, Turkey and doubling back into Arabia."
+At the Kaaba, she offered salah (prayers) five times a day, always sitting at one selected spot.
+While in Mecca, Babajan often gathered food for the poor and personally nursed hajjis (pilgrims) who had fallen ill.

 From Mecca, Babajan made pilgrimage to the tomb of the Islamic prophet Muhammad in Medina, where she adopted the same routine of offering prayers and caring for fellow pilgrims.
 Leaving Arabia, she passed through Baghdad, Iraq and back to the Punjab.
-She then traveled south to Nasik and established herself in Panchavati.
-From Nasik, Babajan travelled to Bombay, where she stayed for some time and her fame grew.
+She then traveled south to Nasik and established herself there.
+From Nasik, Babajan travelled to Bombay (Mumbai), where she stayed for some time and her fame grew.

 In April 1903, she made a second pilgrimage to Mecca, this time sailing from Bombay on the SS Haidari.
 About 1904, Babajan returned to Bombay and soon afterward proceeded to Ajmer in northern India to pay homage at the tomb of the Sufi saint Moinuddin Chishti who established the Chishti Order of Islam in India.
 From Ajmer she again returned to Bombay and then soon after traveled east to Pune.